 Christmas Pudding

-No traditional in England is complete without turkey followed by a generous helping of and brandy sauce.
+No traditional Christmas dinner in England is complete without turkey followed by a generous helping of Christmas pudding and brandy sauce.
 Originally the puddings were made during the last weekend of November, giving everyone a stir on 'Stir Sunday' - to be eaten the following year (it actually keeps well for up to 2 years).
 Nowadays it is more usual to make the puddings 3-6 months in advance, although you can, of course, make them at the last minute if you have to.
-The below is for a pudding which does not need time to mature, in fact, it is best made just two days before Christmas and comes from the recipe book, The St Michael All Colour Cookery Book (Marks and Spencer), which was a cookery book someone bought me when I first left home many years ago.
+The recipe below is for a pudding which does not need time to mature, in fact, it is best made just two days before Christmas and comes from the recipe book, The St Michael All Colour Cookery Book (Marks and Spencer), which was a cookery book someone bought me when I first left home many years ago.
 It has some great recipes in it, all are pretty easy, and gives illustrated details about how to prepare different cuts of meat, different kinds of fish, vegetables and salads.

 If you don't have time for any cooking but would still like the pudding, simply go to Williams Sonoma and buy their ready made Christmas pudding and brandy butter.
-Both are made in England using and ingredients.
+Both are made in England using traditional recipes and ingredients.
 I have not tried them myself but most of their food is yummy, so I'm sure these are good as well.

 So here's the recipe to make it yourself, there's a lot of ingredients involved, but the end result is worth it.
 I have omitted the foil covered coins which are traditionally hidden in the pudding, but you can of course add these if you like.